Riki Lindhome: Music

 Lindhome performs as "Garfunkel" in the comedy-folk duo Garfunkel and Oates, with her friend and fellow songwriter Kate Micucci.

 Other work

 As of November 2021, Lindhome was set to write the script for the upcoming animated musical film Steps; she would also executive-produce, and would co-write the lyrics with Micucci.

 In August 2024, Lindhome premiered a one-woman musical called "Dead Inside" at the Edinburgh Festival Fringe.
 She brought the musical to the US and in July 2025 performed it at the Woolly Mammoth Theatre Company in Washington, DC.

 Personal life

-Lindhome has a son, who was born via surrogate in March 2022 (she was unable to give birth due to undiagnosed silent endometriosis).
+Lindhome has a son, who was born via surrogate in March 2022; she is unable to give birth due to silent endometriosis.
 She has been married to Fred Armisen since June 1, 2022.

-On the April 27, 2025, episode of The Adam Carolla Podcast, Lindhome corrected a widespread misconception about the parentage of her child, stating, "...I started dating Fred [Armisen] when the child was in utero, so Fred's....not the biological dad."